-A proxy statement is a document that regulations of the Securities and Exchange Commission (the "SEC") require that we
+A proxy statement is a document that regulations of the Securities and Exchange Commission (the "SEC") require that we give to you when we ask you to sign a proxy card to vote your stock at the Annual Meeting.

 What is the purpose of the Annual Meeting?